Jul 20, 2006

 Nothing too salacious in our conversation, unfortunately, but we do have a rollicking good talk about 18th Century booksellers and authors, the Copyright Act of 1710, copyright libraries, 14 year protection, perpetual monopoly, the famous Alexander Pope and his friend John Gay, Dr. Johnson, and his biographer James Boswell, less famous Andrew Miller, and my new hero, the independent Scottish bookseller/philanthropist Alexander Donaldson, a Warren Buffet of his age.

 Periodically you’ll hear what sounds like an earthquake rumbling

-nothing more than a soft Atlantic
+in the background…this is nothing more than a soft Atlantic

-cross-breeze warfting through Don’s corner (yes, he’s made it)
+cross-breeze wafting through Don’s corner (yes, he’s made it)